gumartinslopes/College/README.md

 # The College :mortar_board:
-``This is the github repository for all the stuff I am studying at Puc Minas University.
-Fell free to see everything :)``
+**This is the github repository for all the stuff I am studying at the Computer Science course.
+Fell free to see everything :)**
 <br>
 ### Graduation Roadtrip:
 - [x] 1st semester.